Dynamic email lets you complete tasks from within a Gmail message. For example, without leaving Gmail, you can:

 Turn dynamic email on or off

 In the Admin console, go to Menu AppsGoogle WorkspaceGmailUser settings.

-Select Dynamic email, then uncheck the Enable dynamic email box.
+Select Dynamic email, then check or uncheck the Enable dynamic email box to turn Dynamic email on or off.

 Dynamic email messages use markup to display AMP content within Gmail.
 Other Google products can send messages that include AMP content, and users in your organization might receive dynamic email messages from external senders.